We cannot afford to ignore the EMS elephant of an aging leadership

 At the Richmond Ambulance Authority, I instigated a monthly financial review with all my direct reports and other guests (field supervisors all got the chance to attend as well).
 The team all became accustomed to attending with their ruler to follow the budget line as we discussed in detail the items that were of concern.
 We discussed budgeting, expense tempo, timing and drilled down into both under and overspends.
 All bred understanding and ensured focus.
 Small steps lead to giant leaps!
 Training or mentoring breeds knowledge, understanding and education, which in turn leads to the confidence to do the job and make decisions or at least create a course of action to drive to success.

 At the local level, open your business practices to your junior management.
 Let them take part in (or at least as described above, gain insight into) the budgeting process.
 Develop local leadership events or academies to introduce up and coming staff to the business of EMS.
 Make use of leadership and management classes offered by neighboring agencies and organizations to benefit your organization.
 Local initiatives, such as participation in regional citizens academies, leadership programs or even the retail merchants’ associations and chambers of commerce may all provide leadership training as well as all important local networking opportunities.

 At the national level, identify, highlight and celebrate your future leaders.
-The American Ambulance Association is currently seeking nominations for its inaugural Mobile Healthcare 40 Under 40!
-Program.
 This is an opportunity to recognize exceptional rising leaders as the future of EMS.